rcj81/add-pinnedItem/README.md

 ## Parameters

-$filePath is the path of the folder you want to pin.
-This is not flagged as mandatory, but since it is needed, the script will not process if no path is provided.
+$folderName is the path of the folder you want to pin.
+This is not flagged as mandatory, but since it is needed, the script will not process if no folder is provided.
 $chatty is a flag that will write data to the screen when turned on.
 It is not needed, and may write to the screen depending on how the script is run.

 ## Usage

-Run the powershell script and include the $filePath parameter.
+Run the powershell script and include the $folderName parameter.

 ## Contributing